 No matter what kind of physical injury you’re living with, you may find it very hard to cope.
 You may have to adapt to chronic pain or adjust to a new appearance.
 In addition, you may no longer be able to enjoy, in the same way, some of the things you used to do, such as hobbies or sports.
 These types of life changes can affect you emotionally, too.

 People cope with injuries in a variety of ways and may experience a range of emotions and reactions, including:

 “You tell yourself that physical injuries always happen to someone else, that it’ll never happen to you.
 It took a long time for me to come to terms with my injury.”

 What should I keep an eye out for after physical injury?

 “I didn’t want to be a burden on my friends, and I was sick of people looking at me or asking how I got hurt.
 It didn’t happen over night, but with help, I eventually learned how to live the ‘new normal’ that everyone talks about.”

-For most people, grief and shock are normal when dealing with severe physical injury.
+For most people, grief and shock are normal when dealing with severe physical trauma, whether it’s from war injuries, training exercises, accidents, or natural disasters.
 However, some people experience grief in ways that make it difficult to function.
 If you feel agitated, unsettled, or hopeless for more than a few weeks, or if it just doesn’t seem like things are getting better, you may need to reach out for help.

 Some people worry that others will think of them differently because of their injury.
 If you are distancing yourself from other people or avoiding activities you used to enjoy, seeking support may be the first step toward living your life the way you really want to.